-The CRO has 3 departments under its responsibility:
+The Chief Risk Officer (CRO) has 3 departments under its responsibility:

-- Risk Management
+- Risk Management.

-- Information Security Office
+- Information Security Office.

-- Actuarial Function (separate independent control function)
+- Actuarial Function (separate independent control function).

-All of these departments are proportional to the size of DKV Belgium, with employees bound to DKV Belgium by an employment contract.
-Competences, integrity and discretion of all risk management employees are crucial to ensure a good working of these departments.
-The members of the risk management departments have access to the necessary IT systems and applications.
+The CRO departments are proportional to the size of DKV Belgium, with employees bound to DKV Belgium by an employment contract.
+Competences, integrity and discretion of the risk management function's employees are crucial to ensure a good working of the risk management function.
+The members of the departments have access to the necessary IT systems and applications.